robstoll/atrium/README.md

 library does not yet offer a lot of out-of-the-box assertion functions.
 More functions will follow but only if they are used somewhere by someone.
 So, let me know if you miss something by creating a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).
-Some assertion functions which I miss myself will follow in the next version.
+Some assertion functions which we miss ourselfs will follow in the next version.
 They are listed in the [Roadmap](#roadmap) below.

 Atrium does especially not support (yet):